saypop/battle/README.md

 34. Write a get '/play' that renders play
 35. Extract instance variables
 36. Remove erb(:play) from post '/names' and replace it with a redirect to '/play'
-37. commit
+37. Commit
 38. Satisfy second user story
 39. Commit
 40. Create a file called web_helpers.rb in spec
-41. require it in spec helper
+41. Require it in spec helper
-42. create a method in there and use it in your specs
+42. Create a method in there and use it in your specs
-43. commit
+43. Commit
+44. Satisfy 3rd user story
+45. Commit